giulioz/jv880_juce/README.md

 # VirtualJV

-JV-880 emulator, as VST/AU plugin.
+Emulator of a famous 1U rack unit rompler made by Roland in 1992, as a VST3 and AU plugin.
 Based on [NukeYKT's SC55](https://github.com/nukeykt/Nuked-SC55).

 You'll need ROMs to use this software.
 During the first run you will be able to open the destination ROM folder.
 Copy your ROMs there, restart the plugin, and wait for a minute for the first load to happen.
 Have fun!